 Find the dates and times of available shows that work best for your school, organization, or home school group.

-You may complete the online form or mail us your completed downloadable form.
-You may also call the School Show Coordinator at 425-820-1800, ext.
+You may call the School Show Coordinator at 425-820-1800, ext.
 110. Please note that you do not have confirmed seats at your requested date/time until your official Reservation Confirmation is sent.
 Seating depends on availability, and shows are sometimes sold out.
 All reservations must be made in advance.
 We cannot accommodate walk-up sales at the performance venue on the day of the show.